ruby/reline/doc/for_users.md

 ### Kill Commands

-Each kill command pushes the killed text onto the kill ring.
+Each kill command pushes the removed text onto the kill ring.

 Kill forward; the cursor does not move: